Ennead-Architects-LLP/NYU-HQ/sender/README.md

 ### HTTP Error 404 (Not Found)

-The repository configuration is incorrect, or the workflow file is missing.
+The repository configuration is incorrect.
 Contact your administrator.

 ### Network Error

 Check your internet connection.
 The tool needs to connect to GitHub's API (api.github.com).

+### File too large

+The GitHub Contents API can handle files up to 100MB.
+If your HTML file is larger than that, it will need to be optimized or split.

 ## Security Notes

 - The GitHub token is embedded in the executable
 - The token only has access to the NYU-HQ repository
-- If the token is compromised, it can be revoked on GitHub
+- If the token is compromised, it can be revoked on GitHub and a new .exe can be built
-- Users cannot extract or view the token from the .exe easily
+- Users cannot easily extract the token from the compiled .exe
 - The token allows committing to the repository but nothing else

 ## Files